 Sault College is committed to student success.
-There is a direct correlation between academic performance and class attendance; therefore, students are encouraged to attend all classes.
+There is a direct correlation between academic performance and class attendance; therefore, for the benefit of all its constituents, all students are encouraged to attend all of their scheduled learning and evaluation sessions.
 This implies arriving on time and remaining for the duration of the scheduled session.